- Ulluco is a tuber crop native to the Andes, where it was developed alongside the similar tuber crops potato, oca, and mashua.

 Information is not available over its entire range but, in Ecuador, loss of varieties amounting to 37.6% of its previously assessed genetic variability has occurred in recent decades (Tapia 2001).
 Although its genetic diversity has declined, cultivation has increased significantly since the 1960s and ulluco is probably not in danger in the Andes like some of the less well accepted root and tuber crops are.
 Unlike many of the native roots and tubers, ulluco is well known and widely available in the Andes (NRC 1989).
 Ulluco is often sold along with potatoes in lowland markets.

 The colors of ulluco are the result of high concentrations of many different betalains: pigments that are also found in beets and that appear to have antioxidant activity.
 Red/purple varieties have high concentrations of betacyanins, as much as 70ug/g, according to Svenson (2008).
 Yellow/orange varieties contain betaxanthins, as much as 50ug/g (Svenson 2008).
-Some of these pigments are found in no other edible plants.
+Some of the betalains in ulluco have not been found in any other edible plants.

 Ulluco can be eaten raw or cooked, but it is most common to cook it.
 It is difficult to describe the experience of eating ulluco, although it is not so unusual that it couldn’t be passed off as a potato under some circumstances.
 The flavor varies primarily in “earthiness” or beet-like flavor.
 Some varieties have a very strong beet flavor, while others have almost none.
 Texture varies in density and mucilaginousness.
 The tubers remain firm even after long cooking times that would cause a potato to disintegrate.
 Some varieties have a density that invites comparisons to boiled nut.
 It isn’t quite that dense, but that is as close a comparison as I have heard.
 Other varieties are much softer, firm around the outside, but very soft at the center after cooking.
 Ulluco flesh is mucilaginous: raw, it has a slimy texture that will be familiar to anyone who has eaten okra or nopales.
 Cooking makes most of the sliminess disappear.
 Small tubers are firmer and less slimy.
 Some varieties are more mucilaginous than others and large tubers tend to be a little slimier.
 Usually, when cooked, this only contributes to the “smooth” texture of ulluco, without being noticeably slimy.
 For example, I find okra really difficult to eat, but ulluco doesn’t bother me at all.